 Lavender (Lavandula angustifolia) is arguably the top essential oil for inducing sleep as it’s made up of deeply relaxing compounds.
 Several studies have found Lavender essential oil to be effective in relieving anxiety, improving sleep quality and treating insomnia.
-In a 2015 study, the women using lavender oil showed improvement in sleep quality compared to the women in the control group.
+In a 2015 study, the participants using lavender oil showed improvement in sleep quality compared to those in the control group.

 Lavender is one of the few essential oils gentle enough to use directly on the skin.
 A couple of dabs on the inside of your wrists, neck or chest is all you’ll need before bedtime.

 Add to your bath water: This is the ideal way to use aromatherapy’s relaxation and sleep benefits while simultaneously taking advantage of the sleep-inducing effects of soaking your body in warm water.

 Add 5-8 drops of lavender oil to a tablespoon of sunflower oil which is a light base oil containing waxes which act as a natural emulsifier.
 As well as moisturising your skin, this will help the essential oil to disperse in the water.